-An easy test you can do to see if you need an ad pro (adhesive promoter) is to take a rag, pour a bit of acetone on it and rub a little in a small area.
-If the cloth picks up some of the carts primary coating, you probably are safe skipping the ad pro.
+An easy test you can do to see if you need an ad pro (adhesive promoter) is to take a rag, pour a bit of acetone on it, and rub a little in a small area.
+If the cloth picks up some of the cart’s primary coating, you probably are safe skipping the ad pro.
 If the surface is chemical resistant and does not come off on the rag, you should use the ad pro.
 Krylon makes a plastic Fusion spray paint that many home hobbyists have had good results with.

 For the past 20 years, urethane paints have been the industry standard and have eclipsed the more expensive water-based acrylics.
 Urethane paints are extremely durable and resist chipping and scratches, and with proper care, outlast acrylics.

 While the application of urethane is easier and is available in spray cans as well as quart cans, they are toxic.
 Proper ventilation is a must, and a breathing apparatus is needed.
 The isocyanates present in urethane can be absorbed through the skin as well as entering the lungs through air-borne particles; therefore gloves and long-sleeved covering should be employed as well.

 Urethane paints are activated by hardeners which speed up drying time and reduce the time between applications.
 The disadvantage is that once mixed, the paint must be used immediately or it will be wasted.